Jenelle Evans Custody Battle: Is Barbara Keeping Jace To Stay On ‘Teen Mom’ And Get Fame?

 “If you get Jace back will Babs be on show anymore?
 Might be her motive,” one person speculated in a tweet written to Jenelle Evans, to which Evans replied, “I’m happy you guys r seeing all this now but yes.”

-It is interesting that Jenelle Evans is now hinting that Barbara may be using Jace to stay relevant on the show, as she has made no effort to transfer Jace back to Jenelle, but does various things to stay in the spotlight, including filming a spin-off series.
+It is interesting that Jenelle Evans is now hinting that Barbara may be using Jace to stay relevant on the show as she has made no effort to transfer Jace back to Jenelle, but does various things to stay in the spotlight, including filming a spinoff series.

 “The only thing I want my son to worry about is being a kid #TeenMom2,” Jenelle later tweeted to her fans as the show was airing on MTV, to which one person replied, “I feel like he really just doesn’t want to hurt anyone’s feelings with what he chooses.”